 Here are some of the steps that Detention Services has taken to promote social distancing and minimize exposures:

 - We are now asking professional visitors and anyone entering our lobby to please wear a facemask.

-- We are screening all staff members when they arrive at the facilities.
+- We are screening and doing temp. checks on all staff members when they arrive at the facilities.